 June is Pride Month for the lesbian, gay, bisexual, transgender, and queer community.
-It’s a time for us to recognize centuries of struggles and celebrate the achievements that have been made in the past few years.
-This year, let’s learn something new and honor our country’s history with four Mindful tips.
+It’s also a time for us to recognize centuries of struggles and celebrate the achievements that have been made in the past few years.
+This year, let’s learn something new and honor our country’s history.

 Lesbian, Gay, Bisexual, and Transgender Pride Month